Chart Color Schemes

 City is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-City scores highly on cultural diversity, with 42.7% speaking a language other than English at home and 49.9% born overseas.
-Christianity is the main religion, comprising 23.4%.
-Judaism is overrepresented at 0.4%, compared to 0.2% regionally.
+City scores highly on cultural diversity, with 42.7% of its population speaking a language other than English at home and 49.9% born overseas.
+The dominant religion in City is Christianity, comprising 23.4% of the population.
+However, Judaism is overrepresented, making up 0.4% compared to the Australian Capital Territory average of 0.2%.

 Frequently Asked Questions - Diversity